androidx/androidx/README.md

     repo init -u https://android.googlesource.com/platform/manifest -b androidx-master-dev

-Now your repository is set to pull only what you need for building and running Androix libraries.
+Now your repository is set to pull only what you need for building and running AndroidX libraries.
 Download the code (and grab a coffee while we pull down 3GB):

     repo sync -j8 -c